Molecular Ecology of Medieval European Landscapes

 - Natural ideologies

 By using pairs of lakes, one associated with a high-status site and a nearby lake with little archaeology, we'll generate geographically representative biodiversity data.
-This data will enable us to test hypotheses against archaeological, pollen, and climate records, and reveal the geographic reality of the ‘medieval agricultural revolution’.
+This data will enable us to test hypotheses against archaeological, pollen, and climate records, revealing the geographic reality of the ‘medieval agricultural revolution’.

 Significance of the Project